-As of June 2010, by law all commercial motor vehicles transporting passengers or hazardous materials must stop at all highway-railroad grade crossings, with few exceptions (listed below).
+By law, all commercial motor vehicles transporting passengers or hazardous materials must stop at all highway-railroad grade crossings, with few exceptions (listed below).
+RCW 46.61.350

 Drivers are required to stop, listen and look for approaching trains and signals indicating the approach of a train before proceeding.
 This is a change from the previous law which only required commercial motor vehicles to stop at grade crossings that were not protected by automatic signals.